 User-agent: * Disallow: /wp-admin/ Allow: /wp-admin/admin-ajax.php

-Use of the above commands in your robots.txt is basic.
+Use of the above commands in your robots.txt is necessary.

 SEO Optimized Robots.txt